retrosight/rest/json-home/draft-owen-json-home-02.md

 > Owen: One of the most important parts of the JSON Home format seems to be in providing an abstraction layer between the actual URL where a resource is located and the value client code binds to for same -- this would seem to be a key pivot for the concept of 'independent evolvability'.
 In this paradigm the client code never concerns itself at all with URLs -- it binds only to the link relation.

-> I would drop Customisation, Flexible deployment and API mixing as concerns which are orhogonal to the goals of JSON Home.
+> I would drop Customisation, Flexible deployment and API mixing as concerns which are orthogonal to the goals of JSON Home.

 > Consider: